jinxinwangstd/atomic-habits-by-james-clear/the_suprising_power_of_atomic_habits.md

 Breakthrough moments are often the result of many previous actions, which build up the potential required to unleash a major change.

 Similarly, habits often appear to make no difference until you cross a critical threshold and unlock a new level of performance.

+You expect to make progress in a linear fashion and it's frustrating how ineffectiveness changes can seem during the first days, weeks, and even months.

+This is one of the core reasons why it is so hard to build habits that last.

+Goals are about the results you want to achieve.
+Systems are about the processes that lead to those results.

+Goals are good for setting a direction, but systems are best for making progress.

+You do not rise to the level of your goals.
+You fall to the level of your systems.